muratk5n/thirdwave/en/README.md

 3 accidents per year
 ```

-Above is the expected \# of accidents (oil).
+This is the expected \# of accidents.

-The best protection is not to have oil pipelines.
+The best protection is not to have fossil pipelines.

 [[-]](https://www.icheme.org/media/9672/xxi-paper-044.pdf)